Being a positive role model for your students

 Be Genuine

-Letting some of your personal passions show will encourage pupils to pursue their interests.
+Letting some of your personal passions show will encourage pupils to pursue their interests and unleash their creativity.
 Many children can feel very self-conscious about their interests and this can stifle their creativity.
 By letting even a small amount of your interests show through, you can encourage pupils to embrace their individuality and pursue their interests.

 Show Respect